-Note: The 2022 SPEED Summer Internship Program application is now closed.
+Student applications for the SPEED Summer 2023 Internship Program are now closed.

 The SUNY Program for Experiential and Entrepreneurial Development (SPEED) Summer Internship Program offers students from any SUNY institution the opportunity to gain professional experience as an intern at a START-UP NY company or other local small/medium sized company or organization in the Capital Region.

 START-UP NY helps technology- or innovation focused companies in their early or growth stages find success in New York State.
 Through this program, the Empire State Development can offer new and expanding businesses tax-based incentives and innovative academic partnerships.

 Internships at companies supported by START-UP NY allow students to work in an emerging industry venture and participate in a formalized public-private partnership.
 It's the ideal internship for students who want to explore entrepreneurship or learn about life at a startup.

 Many of the positions will be paid, either by stipend or hourly wage, and on-campus housing is available.

 The program is open to students from all academic disciplines; however, many of the available internships focus on technology, computer science, innovation and business development.